 Thankfully, Palliative Care includes all kinds of support to cover patients’ physical, mental, social and personal needs over time.
 Here are some of the more common types of care you can expect to find available in a Palliative Care program:

-• Support with physical pain – likely through administering regular medication
+- Support with physical pain – likely through administering regular medication

-• Help with essential daily tasks like personal hygiene, dressing and eating meals
+- Help with essential daily tasks like personal hygiene, dressing and eating meals

-• Psychological support through ongoing counselling
+- Psychological support through ongoing counselling

-• Auxiliary care (transportation to see a GP, visiting the shops or support groups)
+- Auxiliary care (transportation to see a GP, visiting the shops or support groups)

-• Wound management
+- Wound management

-• Continence management
+- Continence management

-• Physical and emotional support for family members
+- Physical and emotional support for family members

-• Help with planning for end-of-life
+- Help with planning for end-of-life

-What are the 5 stages of Palliative Care?
+What are the Levels of Palliative Care?

 Stage 1 Palliative Care: Stable

-The first stage of Palliative Care is when a patient has recently received a prognosis from a GP that is considered manageable.
-While in a stable condition, this is the time to create a formal care plan that considers the type of illness or disease, current symptoms and ongoing requirements for best quality of life.
-Patients are encouraged to go about their days in the same way as much as possible.
+The first stage of Palliative Care is when a patient has received a recent prognosis from a GP that is considered manageable.
+While in a stable condition, this is the time to create a formal care plan that considers the type of illness or disease, current symptoms and immediate requirements for best quality of life.
+Additionally, the care team will consider any expected longer-term needs as the illness progresses.

 Stage 2 Palliative Care: Unstable